 Before issuing more shares, you must check the articles of association for any restrictions such as authorised capital, pre-emption rights, and the directors’ power to allot.

 The director must issue certificates for every allotment and update the statutory register of members, which is kept at the registered office address or SAIL address.
 A copy of each certificate should also be kept by the company.
-The PSC register may also have to be updated if the new shareholder owns more than 25% of the company’s issued share capital.
+The PSC register may also have to be updated if any of the shareholders becomes eligible for entry onto it.